-Heliopsis helianthoides is a mouth full, but it basically means sunflower-like.
-(Helios was the Greek sun god.)
-Although similar, Heliopsis is not the same as the perennial sunflowers in the genus and has been given the common name of False Sunflower.
-They are none the less lovely for being false.
+Heliopsis helianthoides is a mouthful, but it basically means sunflower-like (Helios was the Greek sun god).
+Although similar in looks, Heliopsis (pronounced hee-lee-OP-sis) is not the same as the perennial sunflower in the genus and has been given the common name of False Sunflower.
+However false they may be, they are no less lovely.

-These are easy growing herbaceous perennial plants that naturalize in grasslands and at the edge of woodlands.
-Heliopsis is a native wildflower in a large portion of North America, (except the western 1/3), but new cultivars can be grown just about anywhere.
+False sunflowers—also known as oxeye sunflowers or sweet smooth oxeyes—are easy growing herbaceous perennial plants that naturalize in grasslands and at the edge of woodlands.
+Heliopsis is a native wildflower in a large portion of North America, (everywhere except the western third of the continent), but new cultivars can be grown just about anywhere.

 - Leaves: Triangular-shaped leaves are opposite and toothed.
 The stems branch naturally, allowing the plants to grow in a bush habit.

-Soil: Heliopsis need a well-drained soil.
-An overly rich soil can cause a lot of leggy stem growth, so go easy on the organic matter and fertilizer.
+- Soil: Heliopsis need well-drained soil.
+Overly rich soil can cause a lot of leggy stem growth, so go easy on the organic matter and fertilizer.
 But they are fine in all textures of soil, from rocky, to clay to sand, once they are established.
 They can handle a range of soil pH, but prefer something in the neutral range.

-Maintenance: Although Helopsis is drought tolerant, regular water will keep them healthier and stockier, which means less pests and problems.
+- Maintenance: Although Helopsis is drought tolerant, regular water will keep them healthier and stockier, which means fewer pests and problems.